falconmick/tdd-demo/slides.md

 # Mocking

 <!--
-Another tool that was instilled upon me was mocking, in particular extensive mocking.
+Another tool that is invaluable is mocking, in particular extensive mocking.

-Mocking sounds like a simple subject but depending on how you approach it you can get vastly different approaches to test driven design.
+Mocking sounds like a simple subject; but depending on how you approach it you can get vastly different results.

-One such approach is creating a new concrete implementation of an interface that is injected into your codebase that was designed purely for testing say for example a mock implementation of your databases repository interface.
-By implementing the provided interface you can either fully or partially re-create the methods which make external calls which cannot be reliably created from within the context of testing as in-memory version, allowing for easy test data setup as we own the implementation and simplistic data access implementations on the getter/update endpoints the repository exposes.
+One such approach is creating a new concrete implementation of an interface that is injected into your codebase that was designed purely for testing say for example a mock implementation of your databases.
+This implementation won't always be fully extensive but will allow us to simulate calling out to the real database Without any of the drawbacks of using a real database during testing.
+Through creating the mock by hand we also have the ability to embed test utilities as such as data initialization or what ever other test utility we can put our minds to.

-This is often seen with inside out development through Detroit School or classicist blackbox style testing.
-In such solutions we strive to test code as close to realistic settings as we can, we still might be testing more internal layers to our codebase but we aim to keep the executing code that we are testing as fully fledged as possible.

-A second approach is to rely upon a mocking framework as such as Moq, fake it easy or nsubstitute in the world of languages like
+This is a common approach when using the Detroit School, by making a concrete implementation we can allow a series of interactions to add up together. we might for example have a test that first finds a value in the database and then modifies it.
+If we hadn't of mocked this the next run of the test might have not worked now that the data is now modified OR if we had used a substitution framework instead of our handcrafted mock we would have to write a fair bit of unique setup code.

+Speaking of substitution frameworks; in C# we have Moq, fake it easy or nsubstitute just to name a few.
-C#.
-These tools allow for expression to be written which get called in place of the interface or class, allowing us to define inline to our test what that call will return OR even allow us to assert that the call was made at all.
+These tools allow for expression to be written which get called in place of the interface we supply them, allowing us to define inline to our test what that call will return OR even allow us to assert that the call was made at all.

-A word of caution here, most of these frameworks will provide tooling that allows you to implement mocks of concrete, implementations as such as classes in C# however do note that these are limited quite often to virtual or abstract methods and even if they are not they can carry the risk of causing unrelated broken tests which are painful to fix.

-If your language of choice has a way to define the contract of your classes through ideas as such as interfaces in C# it is always best practice to do so, or at worst configure your mocks such that any un-mocked interaction with the substitute that your mock is defining will return a default or null value as to completely remove any concrete implementation details from the execution of your tests.
-C# is perfect for this, but I have had a harder time in some more loose languages like javascript.
-Discipline is your friend here.

-These style mocks can also be used in Detroit School or classicist blackbox style tests, but they truly shine in the approach my mentor was instilling upon me, the London School or mockist outside in approach.
-When we are following this approach The one and only reason why a test should be failing is that the unit of work we are testing, the method or function or whatever you want to call it is the only reason why that test should have failed.
-The implementation of the CartService does not concern our test, all that matters is the contract it exposes to us, AddToCart which gave us arguments of itemId and quantity and it's result of boolean.
-Our test will mock CartService fully and our assertions will ensure that when CartService's AddToCart returns false, that the AlertService is called with InformUser, and that the string argument message has unable to add item to cart provided to it.

-We will go further into the Detroit and London school and their pros and cons later, but to continue with the tools I was given for my assignment we have one last rather unique concept.
+The only thing to keep in mind here is even though these frameworks do have some support for classes, they are limited and a lot of the time a mock around a class will fail.
+It is for this reason that when using lots of mocking you tend to also need to be stricter with the separation of logic to data and also the usage of adapters on third party code.

+TIMING FOR SECTION TWELVE: 2 min

 -->

 ---